Tonywuhk/realai.org/architecture-search.md

 ---
 # Architecture Search

 Manually designing deep neural networks requires a lot of expert knowledge, and is very time-consuming.
 Many techniques have been proposed to automate this process.
+[Brock et al. (2017)](https://arxiv.org/abs/1708.05344) propose the SMASH method for architecture search.
+It learns an auxiliary HyperNet ([Ha et al., 2016](https://arxiv.org/abs/1609.09106)) to generate a model’s weights based on its architecture, and uses the performance of these generated models on the validation error to approximate their performance when using normally trained weights.
+By using the generated weights, they can effectively search over a wide range of architectures with much less computation.
+They also develop a mechanism based on memory read-writes to encode architectures for the HyperNet.
+SMASH is validated on CIFAR-10 and CIFAR-100, STL-10, ModelNet10, and Imagenet32x32, achieving competitive performance.

 [Negrinho & Gordon (2017)](https://arxiv.org/abs/1704.08792) used an extensible and modular language to describe expressive spaces of model parameters, which then can be searched using Monte Carlo tree search and sequential model-based optimization.

 ## Evolutionary Algorithms